August

 Earth, Wind & Fire

 Saturday the 19th Jill had breakfast with an old friend, then brought her over for a bit.
 We’d turned paperwork to foster a cat in June, but never heard back.
 We did it again the week before, but crickets again.
 So we went to the Fairfax County animal shelter on Sunday.
 We learned that the lady doing fostering was overwhelmed handling 3 jobs, and might take a while to get back to us.
 We also visited the cats.
 There was a playful calico cat that a couple was looking at, then a couple black kittens that had been categorized as “working cats” because they weren’t responding to socialization (they would work in a barn).
 Nina really wanted a black kitten, so one of the volunteers wrapped her up in a blanket and let Nina cuddle her.
 And neither of them moved for half an hour.
-So we filled out the paperwork and brought home Lilah (aka Cagney [& Lacey], aka Hiss [& Vinegar]).
+So we filled out the paperwork and brought home Lillah (aka Cagney [& Lacey], aka Hiss [& Vinegar]).

-Nina Lilah
+Nina Lillah

 That night was also a concert for me (of course).
 I’d raced home from the shelter and made dinner fast, as I didn’t want to miss a moment.
 I arrived in my seat at Wolf Trap just in time for Jason Bonham’s Led Zeppelin Evening to take the stage.
 They played a great hour of Zep songs, but the most unexpected thing was the guitarist being a dead ringer for Jimmy Page (until he took his shades off).
 Next up was Gov’t Mule.
 Despite being a big fan of everything Warren Haynes does, this was my first time seeing the Mule.
 And after a fine first set, came the reason I couldn’t miss this show: Dark Side of the Mule, a second set of nothing but Pink Floyd covers.
 And a killer start as they opened with the first three songs from “Wish You Were Here”.
 I thought they might do the whole album, but no – into “The Dark Side of the Moon” they went.
 And with vocalists Machan Taylor & Sophia Ramos, plus favorite local saxophonist Ron Holloway, they really did it justice.
 I really anticipated them finishing Dark Side, but with two songs to go, they swerved into “Meddle”, playing my three favorite songs from that: “One Of These Days”, “Fearless” and “Echoes”.
 Jackie Greene joined them on the last song, then came out again with them for an encore of “Comfortably Numb”.